| Type: | Package |

 The class method belongs to the class.

-new(lessthan, equal, ..., collapse=NULL)
+new(lessthan, equal, ..., collapse=NULL)-

 The

-takes a function defining the "=" operation.
-Both of the functions takes two values of the nodes in the tree and return a boolean.lessthan
+lessthantakes a function defining the "<" operation, and the argumentequaltakes a function defining the "=" operation.
+Both of the functions takes two values of the nodes in the tree and return a boolean.lessthancan take, for example, the formlessthan <- function(x, y) return(x$num < y$num)where

-can take, for example, the formequal <- function(x, y) return(x$num == y$num)
+xandyare values of two nodes in the tree with the attributenum.equalcan take, for example, the formequal <- function(x, y) return(x$num == y$num)where

 Immutable Methods